-The City of Seaside has selected a developer for the Main Gate development located on fifty-six acres at the former main gate of the Fort Ord Army Base at the intersection of Lightfighter Drive and Second Avenue.
-The site acts as a gateway from the southwest to the CSUMB campus and the new development underway at the Dunes.
+The City of Seaside has worked with developers for the Main Gate development located on fifty-six acres at the former main gate of the Fort Ord Army Base at the intersection of Lightfighter Drive and Second Avenue.
+The site acts as a gateway from the southwest to the Campus and the new development underway at the Dunes.
 The Main Gate Specific Plan was initially approved in 2010.
 The project is currently being re-envisioned by the City of Seaside to better reflect the changes in the economy that have since occurred.
-It is anticipated that the scale of the development will shrink and a significant portion of the envisioned 500,000 SF of retail will be reduced.